-In 2018, the average unemployment rate for our region was 4.3%.
-As of September 2019, the average 2019 unemployment rate for our region has improved to 4.0%.
+In 2019, the average unemployment rate for our region was 4.0%.
+As of September 2020, the average 2020 unemployment rate for our region has increased to 6.4%.
 There was significant job growth in the education, health care, and service industries.
 Traditionally, phosphate mining, citrus production, and cattle farming (all industries based on natural resources) have been among the region's most important industries; although a large amount of land is still used by these industries, they now account for only a small share of total employment.
 The industry structure of the region reflects a shift, over the last few decades, from a goods-producing economy to a service-based economy.
-While the agricultural and mining industries were formerly the largest employers in the region, the greatest number of jobs are now in service-providing industries such as retail trade, education, and health care.
+While the agricultural and mining industries were formerly the largest employers in the region, the greatest number of jobs are now in service-providing industries such as retail trade, education, health care and logistics.

-The economic outlook of the region has begun to improve in most communities; the CFRPC continues to work within available resources and to find cost effective ways to serve local government needs.
+The economic outlook of the region is still struggling with stabilization from the impacts of COVID-19.
+The CFRPC continues to work within available resources and to find cost effective ways to serve local government needs.